-GTMetrix also has a cool feature which will optimize the size of all your images.
+GTMetrix also has a cool feature that will optimize the size of all your images.
 Save the versions which have been optimized and use the optimized versions in your website.

-Content Delivey Networks are servers which cache a copy of the static parts of your site and can serve it optimally and much faster than your server ever could to your visitors.
+Content Delivery Networks are servers that cache a copy of the static parts of your site and can serve it optimally and much faster than your server ever could to your visitors.
 This will give you another HUGE boost to your page speed.
-If you can't afford a CDN, sites such as StackPath CDN have a very cheap plan, which will serve the needs of most small websites.

 PS.
-There might be recommendations which you cannot follow for content which is hosted outside of your control.
+There might be recommendations that you cannot follow for content that is hosted outside of your control.
 E.g. AdSense, Facebook, and other scripts all have some optimizations they can make.
 You don't have much control over these.
 The good thing is that your CDN might also have optimizations for 3rd party content too.
 If not, don't worry too much about them.